-Within physiotherapy we often see that the cause of lower back pain is often explained by wear and tear and aging on the one hand and on the other hand our posture or the position of the spine.
+Within physical therapy, we often see that your cause of low back pain is explained by often wear and tear and aging on the one hand and on the other hand our posture or the position of the spine.

 Leg length difference?

 One of the most well-known examples is a "leg length" difference.
-We hear very often that a previous therapist has indicated that the complaints of the lower back are caused by a difference in leg length.
-When we take a critical look at the observation of leg length differences in practice, there are many snags and catches.
+We often hear that a previous therapist has indicated that the lower back complaints are due to a difference in leg length.
+When we take a critical look at the perception of leg-length difference in practice, there are many snags in this.

 Changes in attitude is often something a therapist or practitioner has taught themselves.
-Compare it to this example when you are looking for a red car you are also going to see them more often!
-In this we can also not blame them because you are looking for something to treat.
+Compare it to this example when you are looking for a red car you start seeing them more often too!
+In this we cannot blame them either because you are looking for something to treat.
 But in most cases a leg length difference is not very noticeable or less than 1 cm.
-And when your leg length difference is less than 1 cm, it is probably not relevant for the development of complaints.
+And when your leg length difference is less than 1 cm it is probably not relevant to developing symptoms.

 (Maybe it's also just really hard to do?)
-In 2016, a study was published where two experienced chiropractors were unable to get agreement on a group of people they were supposed to assess for leg length difference.
-Comparison of Supine and Prone Methods of Leg Length Inequality Assessment
+In 2016, a study was published where two experienced chiropractors were unable to get agreement on a group of people they had to assess for leg length difference.
+Comparison of Supine and Prone Methods of Leg Length Inequality Assessment.

 And not only the previous study shows that pointing out a leg length difference as THE reason for your low back pain is very slippery ice.
-Back in 1984, a study appeared in the Lancet which clearly indicates that a leg length difference has little to no influence on the development of low back pain.
+Back in 1984, a study appeared in the Lancet which clearly indicates that a leg length difference has little to no impact on developing low back pain.
 Does unequal leg length cause back pain?
 A case-control study

 Extremes are often very interesting and often tell us a lot.
-An example of this is people who have had a leg amputation.
-When we look at this group of people we see that the factor leg length difference has no influence on whether or not they have low back pain.
-By this I mean that people with a leg length difference do not have more or less back pain than the group without leg length difference.
+An example is people who have had leg amputations.
+When we look at this group of people we see that the factor of leg length difference does not affect whether or not they have low back pain.
+By this I mean that people with a leg length difference do not have more or less back pain than the group without a leg length difference.

-Another well-known example is the tilting of your pelvis.
-This of course goes nicely together with a leg length difference because one may cause the other.
-I do not mean that a different position of your lower back and also your pelvis is not made up.
-But the influence it has on the development of lower back pain often is.
-It often comes down to this: a tilt or rotation of your pelvis is often not noticeable.
-The idea that a small variation in position is the cause of your symptoms is very unlikely.
-Your back is simply not that vulnerable.
+Another well-known example is the tilt of your pelvis.
+This of course goes nicely together with a leg length difference because one possibly causes the other.
+I do not mean that a different position of your low back and also your pelvis is not made up.
+But the influence it has on the development of low back pain often is.
+It often comes down to this: a tilt or twisting of your pelvis is often imperceptible.
+The idea that a slight variation in position is the cause of your symptoms is very unlikely.
+Onzelage back is simply not that vulnerable.

 Another example is a back that is too hollow.
-As with our pelvis, there is an awful lot of variation in the curve of our lower back between people.
-We simply do not know how much hollowing is bad.
+As with our pelvis, there is an awful lot of variation in the hollowness of our lower back between people.
+We simply don't know how much hollowing is bad.
 When is it too much?
-When we start looking at the evidence again we often see that it is not there!
+When we go back to looking at the evidence we often see that there is none!

-As humans, we walk on two legs.
-This is probably the reason why there is a lot of pressure on our lower back.
-If we compare this with people who often sit in a deep squat position (the hollow back is now convex) as people often do in Asia, we see that in this group the spine is less subject to wear.
-Also in animals that walk and move on four legs we see wear in the places in the spine where the curvature is sharpest.
-But even if it were true that we in the Western world develop more wear and tear because of our way of sitting and moving, this does not mean that we also experience more pain in the lower back.
+As human beings, we walk on two legs.
+This is probably why there is quite a lot of pressure and strain on our low back.
+If we compare this with people who often sit in a deep squat position (the hollow back now becomes convex) as people often do in Asia, we do see that in this group the spine is less subject to wear and tear.
+Even in animals that walk and move on 4 legs, we see wear in the areas of the spine where the curvature is sharpest.
+But even if it were the case that we in the Western world develop more wear due to our way of sitting and moving, this does not mean that we also experience more pain in the low back.
 The degree of wear and tear is not a measure of the degree of pain experienced.

-This brings on to us the other often stated cause for your back pain.
+This brings onto us the other often stated cause for your back pain.
 Wear and tear!
-A good example is the twin spine study:
+A great example of this is the twin spine study:

-Twins from the United States, Canada and Finland have been followed over a period of time.
-This research looked at several factors that may play a role in the development of osteoarthritis symptoms or wear.
-This research specifically deals with osteoarthritis of the spinal column.
-The conclusion of the study is that wear of the spine is largely determined by heredity.
-This hereditary factor weighs many times heavier than, for example, a heavy profession or a sport where you can expect a lot of strain on the spine.
-Now you probably think: great!
-But it also appears that more physical activity and muscle mass have a positive effect on not developing more arthritis in the spine.
-In twins of which one smokes and the other does not, we see that there is more osteoarthritis.
+Twins from the United States, Canada and Finland were followed over an entire period of time.
+This study looked at several factors that could potentially play a role in the development of osteoarthritis symptoms, or wear and tear.
+In this study, we are specifically concerned with osteoarthritis located in the spine.
+The conclusion of the study is that wear and tear in the spine is largely hereditary.
+This hereditary factor weighs many times heavier than, for example, a heavy profession or a sport where one can expect where the spine is loaded a lot.
+Now you're probably thinking; great then!
+But what also turns out is that more physical activity and muscle mass actually have a favorable effect on not developing more osteoarthritis in the spine.
+In twins where one smokes and the other does not, we do see more osteoarthritis.

-The belief that our spinal column is a fragile cube that needs to be straightened or can just get skewed has led to people having less confidence in their own bodies.
-They are really convinced that something is wrong while in 99% of all cases we speak of a normal anatomical variation.
-The danger is that people become their "diagnosis".
-What you can do about your symptoms we will discuss in our next blog!
+The belief that our spine is a fragile block box that needs to be straightened or just gets crooked has often led people to have less confidence in their own bodies.
+They are truly convinced that something is wrong while in 99% of all cases we speak of a normal anatomical variation.
+The danger is that people risk becoming their "diagnosis.
+What you can do about your symptoms though we are going to discuss in our next blog!